Charlton County High School

 Charlton County High School is a public high school located in Folkston, Georgia, United States.
 The school is part of the Charlton County School District, which serves Charlton County.

 Athletics

 Charlton County has won four state championships in football (1999, 2004, 2005, and 2006).

 It won its first state championship in Class A Baseball in 2013, and won a second in 2014.
 CCHS won its third state championship in Class 2A Division 2 in 2023.

-Charlton County won three state championships in track, in 1995, 2005, and 2006.
+Charlton County Indians won three state championships in track, in 1995, 2005, and 2006.

+Charlton County Maidens won their first State Championship in Track in 2024.